 For an efficient layout, start by marking the center point of each of the walls in the room.
 Next, snap chalk lines between the center points of opposite walls to pinpoint the center of the room.
 Make any necessary adjustments to ensure that the intersection creates perfect squares.

-Starting at the center point, lay a row of loose tiles along the center lines in both directions, using tile spacers as you go to for even, uniform joints.
+Starting at the center point, lay a row of loose tiles along the center lines in both directions, using tile spacers as you go for even, uniform joints.
 Once you reach the walls, you'll need to cut tiles for a proper fit.
 If the cuts needed are smaller than half of a tile, you can adjust the center line by snapping a new line a half-tile size closer to the wall.
 If necessary, repeat this step along the intersecting center line for a precise design.

 To make a large room more manageable, divide each section into smaller 2' x 3' grids by snapping additional lines parallel to the centerlines.